PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ### Specifying and Getting Theme Names

-In addition to getting all of these new themes, the format of the string used to specify them got "fuzzy".
+In addition to getting all these new themes, the format of the string used to specify them got "fuzzy".
 You no longer have to specify the ***exact*** string shown in the preview.
 Now you can add spaces, change the case, even move words around and you'll still get the correct theme.

-For example the theme `"DarkBrown2"` can be specified also as `"Dark Brown 2"`.
+For example, the theme `"DarkBrown2"` can be specified also as `"Dark Brown 2"`.

 If you can't remember the names and get it wrong, you'll get a text list of the available choices printed on your console.